zinchse/hbo_bench/README.md

   ]
   ```

-  To enumerate all combinations of such hints, we simply use **bit masks** corresponding to the above order (the high bit is responsible for "Nested Loop", the low bit for "Seq Scan").
+  To enumerate all combinations of such hints, we simply use **bit masks** corresponding to the order above (the high bit is responsible for "Nested Loop", and the low bit for "Seq Scan").
 </details>

 <details>
-  <summary>Hint-based optimisation approach</summary>
+  <summary>Hint-Based Optimization Approach</summary>

- Due to errors during planning, not the most optimal operators / order of their application are chosen.
-In order to
- help the optimiser to correct these errors you can tell it something like "don't use `operator_X`" using the `set enable_operator_X to off;` command.
-The planner will then assume
- that any use of this operator is much more expensive than it thought before (a _hardcoded_ constant is added), and will _probably_ prefer it to another operator.
+ Due to errors during planning, the most optimal operators or the order of their application might not be selected.
+To help the optimizer correct these errors, you can tell it something like "don't use `operator_X`" using the `set enable_operator_X to off;` command.
+The planner will then assume that any use of this operator is much more expensive than it initially thought (a _hardcoded_ constant is added), and will _likely_ prefer another operator.
 </details>

 <details>
-  <summary>Exploration strategies</summary>
+  <summary>Exploration Strategies</summary>
  <br>

    <b>Exhaustive Search</b>.
    When searching for the best set of hints, the problem of exploring all possible combinations inevitably arises.
-The basic approach of examining every possible combination is quite computationally expensive.
-Below is a visualisation of such an algorithm for 4 hints (the set of hints is represented by a _bitmask_, where green shows useful combinations of hints and red shows bad ones.
-During optimisation by exhaustive algorithm we are obliged to explore all states.
+The basic approach of examining every possible combination is computationally expensive.
+Below is a visualization of such an algorithm for 4 hints (the set of hints is represented by a _bitmask_, where green shows useful combinations of hints and red shows bad ones).
+During optimization by the exhaustive algorithm, we are required to explore all states:
   </p>

   <div style="text-align: center;">